Mindinventory/Map-interaction-prototype/README.md

 # Map interaction prototype

-Map interaction for a mobile app to find what’s nearby , made with React Native.
+Map interaction for a mobile app, made this sample app with React Native.

 Check it out on Dribbble (https://dribbble.com/shots/4984844-Map-interaction-prototype)